songster-sa/aws-developer-associate-notes/readme.md

 - Route 53 - the AWS service which does not use key-value pairs
 - AWS SSO - single sign on - is a separate service - can be connected to active directory
 - x-ray - can be used with - lambda, ELB, API gateway
+- to deploy SSL/TLS server certificates - use IAM or AWS Certificate Manager
+- to reference VPC stack in another stack
+    - create a cross-stack reference and use the Export output field to flag the value of VPC from the network stack
+    - Then use Fn::ImportValue intrinsic function to import the value of VPC into the web application stack
+- Lambda authorizer - to control access to API
+    - token based ( JWT or Oauth)
+    - request parameter based
+- CloudFront Key Pairs - can ONLY be created by root account
+- Burstable performance instances - T3, T3a, and T2 instances
+    - provide a baseline level of CPU performance with the ability to burst to a higher level
+    - free for a new/recent account, within certain limit
+- IAM supports only one type of resource-based policy - a role trust policy
+    - define who you trust to use this resource (AssumeRole)
+- ACL - to control which principals in another account can access a resource
+- from one default region - to execute a command to stop an EC2 instance in another region
+    - use --region parameter
+- X-Ray sampling
+    - control the amount of data that you record
+    - modify sampling behavior on the fly
+- X-Ray daemon
+    - listens for traffic on UDP port 2000, and relays it to the AWS X-Ray API
+- API Gateway Usage Plans - who can use which deployed API
+- AWS Systems Manager -
+    - group systems like EC2, S3, RDS by application
+    - view operational data for monitoring and troubleshooting
+    - take action on your groups of resources
+- You can use X-Ray to collect data across AWS Accounts.
+- Config - logs - resource-specific history, audit, and compliance
+- SAM - open-source framework for building serverless applications
+    - AWS::Serverless::Api - for api gateway
+    - AWS::Serverless::Application
+    - AWS::Serverless::Function - for lambda
+    - AWS::Serverless::HttpApi
+    - AWS::Serverless::LayerVersion
+    - AWS::Serverless::SimpleTable - for dynamoDB
+    - AWS::Serverless::StateMachine
+- AWS Secrets Manager
+    - easily rotate, manage, and retrieve
+    - database credentials, API keys, and other secrets
+- Cannot use IAM creds for code commit
+- AWS requires approximately 5 weeks of usage data to generate budget forecasts
+- to use AWS budget, you need NOT be part of AWS organisation
+- Access Advisor feature on IAM console - to identify unused roles
+- AWS trusted advisor - help provision resources (following AWS best practices on cost, security, fault tolerance, service limits, and performance)
+- IAM Access Analyser - identify resources that are shared with external entity
+- Amazon inspector - for security and compliance of all apps deployed
+- to limit permissions - AWS org service control policy (SCP), permission boundary
+- API Gateway
+    - stage variables - key-value config atrributes
+    - mapping template - map payload (request-to-request or response-to-response)
+- !FindInMap [ MapName, TopLevelKey, SecondLevelKey ] syntax
+- Access Keys = id + secret
+    - for CLI and API
+- Key pairs - private and public - digital signature for ssh-ing into EC2
+- to use billing and cost mngmt - you just need access - not root user or anything else
+- dedicate host vs dedicated instances
+    - DI - on VPCs - hardware is dedicated to you - cheaper
+    - DH - SERVER dedicated to your use - costly
+- S3 object lock - write once read many
+- S3 analytics - analyse storage access patterns
+- Exported Output Values in CloudFormation must have unique names within a single Region